 The penalties for a second DUI are higher and involve minimum mandatory sentences of 20 days and fines and fees in excess of $3000, but only if you are found guilty.
 Electronic monitoring, also known as ankle monitoring, may be available in lieu of serving your sentence in jail.
 During your free consultation we can discuss the availability and options surrounding electronic monitoring in the event you are found guilty.

 Marijuana DUIs are being prosecuted more frequently each year – often unjustly as local law enforcement struggle to understand the science and changes in the law.
 As a result, there are many ways to defend Marijuana DUIs that are not available in traditional DUI cases, and they may require the use of experts.
-During your free consultation we can discuss your possible defenses and how to mount them.
+During your free consultation with Ehrhardt, Elsner, & Cooley, we can discuss your possible defenses and how to mount them.

 Attorney at Law